nathaneltitane/dextop/README.md

 It is highly recommended to install Dextop on a fresh Termux instance or profile to benefit from a clean slate and a snappy experience, although you can always attempt deploying it on an already existing setup.

-**Backing up your existing setup by following the [Termux backup recommendations](https://wiki.termux.com/wiki/Backing_up_Termux) is a must as the Dextop project will not be held responsible for any overrides, file corruptions or deletions caused by the installation and configuration process - you have been warned.**
+**Backing up your existing setup by following the [Termux backup recommendations](https://wiki.termux.com/wiki/Backing_up_Termux) is a must as the Dextop project will not be held responsible for any overrides, file corruptions or deletions caused by the installation and configuration process - You Have Been Warned.**

 A few other elements to note before proceeding: